tonghuikang/markdown-cv/index.md

 - Conducted surveys and interviews on professional profile writing preferences
 - Produced and shared the video with the class, earned distinction for the course

-## Research Projects

-`Dec 2017 - Jul 2018`
-**Fake News Chrome Extension**
-- Constructed a Python API to detect registered falsehoods with subject-word-object triplets

-`Jan 2018 - Sep 2018`
-**Live Piano Cover Transcription**
-- Generated a dataset of synthesized piano covers and its respective scores for training
-- Developed a machine learning model to transcribe piano covers within two octaves

 ## Co-curricular activities

 `May 2017 - Present`